OraOpenSource/apex-sert/README.md

 ### Download
 APEX-SERT can be downloaded from GitHub.
 Under the [`releases`](/releases) directory, simply unzip the corresponding version and then refer to the Installation Guide found there.

+### Support
+APEX-SERT is open source under the GPLv3 license, and can be used at no cost.
+However, if your organization would like support for APEX-SERT, Sumner Technologies offers paid support contracts.
+Visit <a href="http://www.sumnertech.com/apex-sert">their site</a> for more details.